santhoshtr/wikipedia-ipfs/packages/feeder/README.md

 Revisions are independent immutable DAG nodes and article contains links to these revisions.
 The `latest` node in an article points to the latest revision.

 The following image shows a real article from Malayalam wikipedia published.
-It has 4 revisions and revisions point to another nodes.
+It has 4 revisions and revisions point to revision IPLD.
 The `latest`  points to latest revision.

 [![](./doc/images/page-dag.png)](https://explore.ipld.io/#/explore/bafyreie3ib63ljd5ojtzrqwmdeo75rnehby7ugqc7tb2fr2k6t5nintarm)